Getting Started with Conda

 In short: to make sure others can reproduce your environment independent of the operating system they use, make sure to add the

-will be listed in your environment file without a version number so anyone using your environment file will get the latest version which may not match the version you used.
+--from-historyargument to theconda env exportcommand.
+This will only include the packages you explicitly installed and the version you requested to be installed.
+For example if you installednumpy-1.24this will be listed, but if you installedpandaswithout a version and therefore installed the latest thenpandaswill be listed in your environment file without a version number so anyone using your environment file will get the latest version which may not match the version you used.
 This is one reason to explicitly state the version of a package you wish to install.Without

-the output may on some occasions include the build variant hash (which can alternatively be removed by editing the environment file).
+--from-historythe output may on some occasions include the build variant hash (which can alternatively be removed by editing the environment file).
 These are often specific to the operating system and including them in your environment file means it will not necessarily work if someone is using a different operating system.Be aware that

-.
+--from-historywill omit any packages you have installed usingpip.
 This may be addressed in future releases.
 In the meantime, editing your exported environment files by hand is sometimes the best option.

 Create a new environment from a YAML file.